Efficient Mining of Low-Utility Sequential Patterns: Introduction

-First, the conventional sequence utility definition in HUSPM is not well-suited for LUSPM.
-While HUSPM defines a sequence’s utility as the maximum, minimum, or average across transaction sequences \cite{zhang2023husp,truong2020ehusm,truong2020ehausm}, LUSPM requires the total utility over all occurrences.
-This distinction can lead to misleading results.
-For instance, assume that the utility threshold is set to 5.
-In Table~\ref{table1}, the sequence $S$ = $\langle \rangle$ has utilities of 3 in $S_1$ and 6 in $S_2$, resulting in \textit{max}($3$, $6$) = 6 $>$ 5, and is therefore considered high-utility.
-In contrast, the sequence $Q$ = $\langle \rangle$ has utilities 4, 4, and 3 in $S_1$, $S_2$, and $S_3$, yielding \textit{max}(4, 4, 3) = 4 $<$ 5, and is not considered high-utility.
-However, the total utilities are 9 for $S$ and 11 for $Q$, indicating that $Q$ actually contributes more overall.
-This example thus clearly demonstrates that the conventional HUSPM utility definition only captures partial utility and fails to reflect the total utility, making it unsuitable for LUSPM.
+At first, the conventional sequence utility definition in HUSPM is not well suited for LUSPM.
+In most HUSPM algorithms, the utility of a sequence is typically defined as the maximum, minimum, or average utility across transaction sequences~\cite{zhang2023husp,truong2020ehusm,truong2020ehausm}, whereas LUSPM requires the total utility over all occurrences.
+This difference may lead to misleading evaluations because the conventional definition captures only partial utility information.
+For example, assume that the utility threshold is 6 and that the internal utility equals the actual item utility.
+In Table~\ref{table2}, the sequence $S$ = $\langle \rangle$ occurs once in $S_1$ with utility 3 + 3 = 6, yielding $u$($S$, $S_1$) = $max$(6) = 6 $=$ 6, and thus it is considered high-utility.
+By contrast, $Q$ = $\langle \rangle$ appears three times in $S_1$ with utilities 1 + 2 = 3, 1 + 3 = 4, and 2 + 3 = 5, giving $u$($Q$, $S_1$) = $max$(3, 4, 5) = 5 $<$ 6, and therefore it is not identified as high-utility.
+However, the total utility of $S$ is 6, whereas that of $Q$ is 12, which is substantially larger.
+This example shows that the conventional HUSPM utility definition captures only partial utility and may overlook sequences with greater overall contribution.

 Moreover, LUSPM faces challenges in computational efficiency and memory consumption.
 On the one hand, similar to HUSPM, calculating sequence utilities requires comprehensive information from the database, which substantially increases both computational and memory costs.
 On the other hand, the discovery process generates a substantial number of candidate sequences.
-Existing pruning strategies in HUSPM are designed to retain sequences with utilities above the given threshold.
-Since LUSPM targets sequences below the threshold, these strategies become ineffective.
+Existing pruning strategies in HUSPM are designed to preserve sequences whose utilities exceed a given threshold by leveraging utility upper bounds.
+However, since LUSPM aims to discover sequences whose utilities fall below the threshold, these properties no longer support effective pruning, rendering the existing strategies inapplicable or even unsafe in this setting.